steliosploumpis/s.ploumpis/content/authors/admin/_index.md

 highlight_name: true
 ---

-Stylianos Ploumpis received the Diploma and Master of Industrial Engineering from Democritus University of Thrace, Greece (D.U.T.H.), in 2013 majoring in Industrial Robotics.
-He pursued an MSc in Computing (specialisation Machine Learning) at Imperial College London in 2015.
+Stylianos is currently working as a full time employee at Huawei Technologies Co.
+Ltd as a Senior Research Scientist for the past 2 years.
+He has also worked as a Research Intern at Microsoft Corporation in Seattle, WA. and served as a founding member and Computer Vision Scientist at Facesoft Ltd. specializing in 3D computer vision tasks.

 He holds a PhD degree from the Department of Computing at Imperial College, supervised by Dr. Stefanos Zafeiriou.
 His research interests lie in the field of 3D Computer Vision, 3D Morphable Models and Machine Learning.

-Stylianos is currently working as a full time employee at Huawei Technologies Co.
-Ltd as a Senior Research Scientist.
-He has also worked as a Research Intern at Microsoft Corporation and as a Computer Vision Scientist at Facesoft Ltd.
+He pursued an MSc in Computing (specialisation Machine Learning) at Imperial College London in 2015.
+He also received the Diploma and Master of Industrial Engineering from Democritus University of Thrace, Greece (D.U.T.H.), in 2013 majoring in Industrial Robotics.

 Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.